hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 page_title: "Resource hcp_packer_channel - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  The Packer Channel resource allows you to manage image bucket channels within an active HCP Packer Registry.
+  The Packer Channel resource allows you to manage a bucket channel within an active HCP Packer Registry.
 ---

 # hcp_packer_channel (Resource)

-The Packer Channel resource allows you to manage image bucket channels within an active HCP Packer Registry.
+The Packer Channel resource allows you to manage a bucket channel within an active HCP Packer Registry.

 ## Example Usage